Monday, December 8, 2014

 The City of Baltimore maintains a portion of I-83 through the city.
 Overhead guide signs are in tremendous disrepair along city-maintained portions.
 While interesting from a historical standpoint (button copy lettering), the complete lack of maintenance proves that the city is incapable of adequately maintaining large overhead guide signs meaning that the state should be in charge of such activities regardless of local ownership.
 (Source, AARoads)

-Likewise in most states, the authority to manage traffic control devices does not extend beyond the defined state highway system in almost all states.
-With numerous small local agencies placed in charge of a responsibility that they are often ill-equipped for either structurally or financially, the responsibility should not always be falling on the local authorities just because they own a stretch of road.
-Because of this, a badly needed rewrite of several sections of the MUTCD is recommended to shift that responsibility to the agency that has the best organized government unit for that purpose.
-This means that in most cases, the financial, regulatory and engineering responsibility should fall either on the states or a traffic control cooperative developed by the states or federal planning regions that pools resources in a way that local governments can afford to have traffic control properly funded and supervised at a cost that is within their budgets.
+A case was made above for a badly needed rewrite of several sections of the MUTCD.
+What the MUTCD should require is that, regardless of actual ownership, the responsibility for traffic control devices should shift that responsibility to the agency that has the best organized government unit for that purpose and that states are liable for not ensuring that these resources are equally available to all local governments large and small.
+This means that in most cases, the financial, regulatory and engineering responsibility should fall either on the state itself, a statewide traffic control cooperative developed by the state, or regional traffic operations based on federal planning regions.
+This should also override or limit any local home rule that allows local agencies to otherwise operate without any federal oversight.
+States that fail to implement these programs would lose federal funding.
+This thus pools resources in a way that local governments can easily afford to have roadway engineering and safety improvements properly funded and supervised at a cost that is within their budgets.
 In the case of the District of Columbia, this authority should fall either on the federal government (Corps of Engineers) who at present is the only authority above the city itself or should include a cooperative with local governments in adjacent states such as Arlington County, VA, City of Alexandria, VA and Montgomery County, MD.
-Likewise, traffic control features in public parks, schools and government facilities should also be overseen by something besides the park, school or facility themselves since they are technically a public road.
-Since some roadways fall under the U.S. Forest Service, Department of the Interior or other federal agencies that similarly are understaffed for that purpose, perhaps that responsibility should be centralized into the Corps of Engineers as well.

 Maple St. approaching Brush Hill Road in Litchfield Township, CT is an example of local government too small to be able to manage traffic control devices.
 With a population of 8,466 the town clearly does not have the resources to hire an engineering staff so traffic control maintenance is sparse and incorrect.
 In this image you see an incorrectly applied combination curve/warning sign with a speed limit in lieu of an advisory.
 The brook in the foreground lacks any object markers or guardrails (only driven in wood posts).
 No sign at all is posted in the opposite direction for the hazardous curve condition, either.
 Also note the faded out lines.
 Behind this image is a three-way stop with 24" Stop signs (no longer standard), no "ALL-WAY" plaques and no "Stop Ahead" to warn of the condition northbound (image from Google Street View).